MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/add-or-remove-language-packs-after-deployment-of-office-2016.md

 4. After you update the installation source with additional languages, deploy the new .msp file to users.

 Failure to create and deploy a new .msp file might result in unexpected behavior, because the changes to an existing customization .msp file do not apply to the languages that are added.
 If you do not create a new .msp file and import the existing .msp file into that file, your deployment may test correctly in your lab.
 But users might not see the new language in their Office 2016 applications, or they might see only a subset of the language features.
-For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) and [Change users' configurations after installing Office 2013](http://technet.microsoft.com/library/a99b682c-b3b7-448e-8280-0ce2e9a94229.aspx) (even though these articles are written for earlier versions of Office, the concepts and procedures it provides also apply to Office 2016).
+For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) and [Change users' configurations after installing Office 2013](http://technet.microsoft.com/library/a99b682c-b3b7-448e-8280-0ce2e9a94229.aspx).
+(Although these articles are for earlier versions of Office, the information also applies to Office 2016.)

 For information about how to create a network installation point with multiple languages, see [Customize language setup and settings for Office 2016](customize-language-setup-and-settings-for-office-2016.md).